elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

     };

-Now let&#8217;s add the local zones and the root DNS servers:
+Now let's add the local zones and the root DNS servers:

     zone "."
 IN {
             type hint;